-Ranking in as the 14th tallest fourteener, Mount Evans is one of Colorado’s most iconic views, and has a road that takes you to a trail just a few hundred feet shy of the summit.
+Ranking in as the 14th tallest fourteener, Mount Evans is one of Colorado’s most iconic views and has a road that takes you to a trail just a few hundred feet shy of the summit.
 You are also likely to see both bighorn sheep and mountain goats along the way.
-While the distance is short, keep in mind you at a much higher altitude.
+While the distance is short, keep in mind you are at a much higher altitude.

 Fish Creek Falls